 Juniors will be recognized by sport, by breed and across events.
 The new recognition program will include points for Participation, Qualifying Legs, Scores, Passes, Class Placements, High in Trial, High in Combined Score, participation in Junior Showmanship, Best in Field, Reserve Best Junior, Best Junior and Title on a Dog.

-At the end of the year the AKC will award the Junior Versatile Award.
+At the end of the year the AKC will award the Junior Versatility Award.
 The requirements are:

 - Compete in three different AKC events.
 AKC events requiring multiple legs towards title.*

 - Additional points may be earned for applied for titles, i.e. CGC, Barn Hunt, Trick Dog, Dock Diving, Flyball, Working titles, Therapy Dog, Search and Rescue Title, etc, however they do not meet event requirements.

 - The annual qualifying period is July 1st – June 30th

 Performance Events will still require the use of the completed Junior Handler certification forms – Many juniors who have met the criteria to receive a certificate have not because of lost/misplaced paperwork.
 The AKC Juniors Department has the ability to update a dog’s record to include the junior handler’s number, and is happy to assist.

 If the Junior finds an error with their report please contact email@example.com as soon as possible.
 We will need the below information:

 - Junior Name

 - Junior Number

 - Dog’s Registration Number